dglass710/pwned/ReadMe.md

      7. Builds a new Docker image with the latest database.
      8. Pushes the updated Docker image to Docker Hub.

-2. **Update (Full update)**:
-   - **Purpose**: Automates the full process of downloading the latest passwords, rebuilding the database, and updating the Docker image.
+2. **UpdateTest (Comprehensive testing)**:
+   - **Purpose**: Provides a comprehensive test of the update processes.
-   - **Usage**: Run this script with `f` as an argument to ensure the latest data and image are always used.
+   - **Usage**: Run this script to perform a series of tests on the update process, ensuring each step works as expected.
    - **Steps**:
-     1. Ensures Docker is running.
-     2. Downloads the latest passwords.
-     3. Removes the old `pwned.db` file.
+     1. Removes the existing database file.
+     2. Runs `Update` without the database file.
+     3. Runs `Update` with partial update.
-     4. Runs `txt_to_db.py` to build a new `pwned.db` database.
+     4. Simulates user input to update the database.
-     5. Removes the `pwnedpasswords.txt` file after building the database.
-     6. Builds a new Docker image with the latest database.
-     7. Pushes the updated Docker image to Docker Hub.

-3. **Update (Partial update)**:
-   - **Purpose**: Automates the process of updating the Docker image without downloading new passwords or rebuilding the database, unless the database does not exist.
-   - **Usage**: Run this script with `p` as an argument if you only need to update the Docker image and the database already exists.
-   - **Steps**:
-     1. Ensures Docker is running.
-     2. Checks if the `pwned.db` file exists.
-     3. If the `pwned.db` file does not exist:
-        - Downloads the latest passwords.
-        - Runs `txt_to_db.py` to build a new `pwned.db` database.
+     5. Always performs a full update.
-        - Removes the `pwnedpasswords.txt` file after building the database.
+     6. Removes the database file again.
-     4. Builds a new Docker image with the existing or newly created database.
-     5. Pushes the updated Docker image to Docker Hub.
+     7. Runs `Update` with partial update to ensure it handles the absence of the database file.
+     8. Simulates user input to skip updating the database.

 ### Manual Update Process